-In fact, notwithstanding the 1989 change, taxpayers continued to argue that punitive damages were excludable (at least in physical injury cases), while the IRS became increasingly opposed to any punitive damage exclusion.
-Then, in 1996, the statute was amended again, this time to make it crystal clear that all punitive damages constitute taxable income.
+taxable income.
 The only exception relates to certain state law actions for wrongful death, where the applicable state law allows only an award for punitive damages (and no compensatory damages).

 Only a few months after passage of the Small Business Job Protection Act of 1996, the Supreme Court decided O'Gilvie v.
 United States,2 ruling that all punitive damages are taxable income, even in physical injury cases, and even for punitive damages paid before enactment of the 1996 act.
 With all this history, it would seem that there could no longer be any issue about the includability of punitive damages.
 But therein lies the fundamental problem: characterization.
-"Punitive damages" are defined in neither the code nor the regulations.
-This term would also not have been defined in the Senate provision of the Jobs and Growth Reconciliation Tax Act of 2003.
+"Punitive damages" are defined in neither the Code nor the regulations.
+This term would also not be defined in the pending Senate provision of the Jobs and Growth Reconciliation Tax Act of 2003.